dart-lang/language/working/augmentations/feature-specification.md

     *   They have the same name. _This is trivial for named parameters, but may fail to hold for positional parameters._

-    *   They have the same type (if not omitted in the augmenting declaration).
+    *   They have the same type (if not omitted).

-    *   If named, they both have the `required` modifier, or both don't have it.

-    *   They both have the `covariant` modifier, or both don't have it.
+    *   They agree on having or not having the modifier `covariant` and, if named, the modifier `required`.

     *For constructors, we do not require parameters to match in uses of initializing formals or super parameters.
 In fact, they are implicitly